 The author collected the stories for 20 years.
-In the introduction he tells us about all the important characters from Greek mythology, the world’s origins and the Greek concept of Gods.
+In the introduction, he tells us about all the important characters from Greek mythology, the world's origins, and the Greek concept of the Gods.

-In his stories he listed heroes, gods, half-gods.
-The author narrated the most important stories and myths from the Greek mythology which were processed in works of many Greek philosophers, writers and historians.
+In his stories, he listed who the heroes were, who the Gods were, and who were the 'half-gods'.
+The author narrates the most important stories and myths from Greek mythology which were processed in works of many Greek philosophers, writers, and historians.

 Theme: every story speaks about a different kind of destiny